namoopsoo/namoopsoo.github.io/content/post/2025-11-07-planning-a-forecast.md

 Instead he sees PI Planning as create a runway for collaboration, getting everyone in the room, aligning on priorities, and coming up with a reasonable expectation for the outcome.

-I think  Yuval has heard  the actual utterance  "its done when its done", but he is framing a strawman argument.
-He talks about being "data driven" but I didn't really hear any error bars ever used in PI Planning.
+I think  Yuval has heard  the actual utterance  "it's done when it's done", but he is framing a strawman argument--*most critics of predictability simply prefer to under-promise and over-deliver*.
+He talks about being "data driven" but I didn't really hear him talk about using error bars in PI Planning.

 The other host, Ryan Ripley, says that one sprint backlog is challenging enough but duct taping together 6 is guaranteed failure.
 Yuval says backlogs are not the deliverable from PI Planning; it's more like sprint goals and one more level of detail of how those sprint goals are achieved.